This document seeks to provide some guidance to practitioners in relation to COVID-19 and its effect on our stakeholders.

 - Where an estate can still be administered, it is expected that it will be administered in a timely manner.
 However, there may be some estates that cannot be progressed for a number of reasons and these need to be documented on file in sufficient detail to satisfy any parties seeking access to the estate file, including creditors and the Inspector-General.

-- As the Australian Government has announced a nation-wide six-month moratorium on evicting renters, trustees should avoid evicting parties from properties.
+- As the Australian Government has announced a nation-wide six-month moratorium on evicting renters suffering a specified financial impact because of COVID-19, trustees should consider avoiding evicting parties from properties for the purpose of sale where those parties are COVID-19 affected as defined by the relevant State or Territory criteria, or where the party is otherwise impacted by COVID-19.
 It may be difficult for such parties to find alternative accommodation, particularly where their income may have been reduced or have stopped, and these parties may be unwell or have unexpected caring responsibilities at this time.

 - Trustees are expected to be in communication with debtors who are required to contribute from their income but who are not maintaining payments of income contributions, to ascertain whether re-assessment of income, hardship relief under section 139T or leniency in the renegotiation of payment schedules is appropriate.
 What constitutes being affected by COVID-19 can include, but is not limited to, a bankrupt having their income reduced or ceased, having to stay home from work because the bankrupt or a dependant has COVID-19, where the bankrupt is presently overseas they may not be able to return to their employment in Australia etc. .